RobinH-J/SearchingShortcuts/README.md

 1. Click on the ShortKeys menu and select "Options" enter image description here
 1. Click on "Add" and fill in the following fields:
     1. Keyboard Shortcut: tab
+    1. Label: Result Picker
     1. Behavior: Run JavaScript
-    1. Label: Result Picker
 1. Paste the JavaScript code from ResultPicker.js (in this repo) into "Javascript[sic] code to run"
     1. Configure the `Settings`:
-        1. Active while in form fields (Checked)
+        1. Active while in inputs (Checked)
-        1. Websites (Only specific sites)
+        1. select: Only on specific sites
-            1. URLS (one per line): *www.google.*
+            1. URLS (one per line): `*.google.*`

 This is what the Options page should look like
 ![Screenshot of the ShortKeys Options Page](screenshot.png?raw=true "ShortKeys Options Page")